Edyta Górniak: International career

 In 1999, Górniak went on tour through Poland and released internationally the concert album Live '99 in September 1999.
 In 2000 in Spanish Television TVE her Eurovision song from 1994 was voted the best Eurovision song of the last decade.
 In 2002, she was dropped from EMI International and signed to Virgin Germany.
 Her second international studio album was released in Poland in March 2002 under the title Perła ("Pearl"), a year before its international premiere.
 It was written and produced mainly by the team Absolute, which earlier worked for Tina Turner and The Spice Girls on their latest albums.
 New songs also were written by Steve Kipner ("Genie in a Bottle" for Christina Aguilera) and John Reid ("When The Heartache Is Over" for Tina Turner).
 The Polish edition was a double album, which contained additional Polish brand new songs, including hits Jak najdalej ("As Far As Possible") and Nie proszę o więcej ("I'm Not Asking for More").

-Górniak was also asked to sing the Polish national anthem at the 2002 FIFA World Cup in Busan, South Korea, which she did.
+Górniak was also asked to sing the Polish national anthem (Poland Is Not Yet Lost) at the 2002 FIFA World Cup in Busan, South Korea, which she did.
 However, her performance had a decidedly mixed reception, being sung at a much slower tempo than usual.
 In March 2003 international version of Perła was released, under the title Invisible.
 A brand new club tune Impossible was the first international single from the album.
 Its mediocre success only in Germany, Austria and Switzerland made Invisible a commercial flop with over ten times worse international sales than her previous studio album.
 The Polish version called Perła went gold in her native country in a time of phonographic crisis, selling 40,000 units.
 A year later she was dropped from Virgin and after ten years of cooperation she also left her Polish label.
 In that time she had another hit in Poland, Nie było ("Never Been"), recorded with Polish metal band Sweet Noise.